-- Select a site and determine zoning by visiting the Zoning Portal and site permit requirements with help from the OpenCounter Business Portal.
-If you plan to operate out of your home, obtain information about requirements for Home Occupations.
+- Select a site and determine zoning by visiting the Zoning Portal .
+Site permit requirements with help from the OpenCounter Online Business Portal.
+If you plan to operate out of your home, obtain information about requirements for Home Occupation.
 For new construction or questions about the development process, please contact the Development Services Department.

 - Determine a Business Name and register at County of San Diego, Assessor/Recorder/County Clerk’s Office.

 - Create a Business Plan with help from the Small Business Development Centers (SBDC) South San Diego, North San Diego and U.S. Small Business Administration .

 - Determine the Business Activity Type from the list provided by the Office of the City Treasurer's Business Tax Certification application.